chrisdonnelly/python-job-matcher/README.md

 * The current scoring function/algorithm has not been optimised for performance.
 We have a number of nested of loops that could be extracted and optimised with more time.

-* The recommendations algorithm does not account for members having a preference of one location over another, where such information has been provided in the biography.
-It's not possible for the application to interpret the biography and understand the members intention when naming more than one location and expressing a preference.
-This is the kind of data we would want our FE client to collect in a more meaningful way, preferably using some shared values our BE application understands.

-* Therefore, our member Daisy's recommendations include a job in her current location despite her looking to relocate.

 * A note on testing - ideally we should unit test our functions using pytest or a similar testing tool.
 Unit tests would help us iterate towards a more comprehensive and performative solution.